ishraquearefin/spring/IOC Continer/Readme.md

 ![m2](https://user-images.githubusercontent.com/49182411/191897386-06b7f5fc-360d-4064-ad90-b6adb30394d9.png)

 In this repository how IoC Container works that is shown in xmlConfiguaration directory.To achieve that xml file has been used as a configuration file.
+By java annotation and source code it can also be done.